5 Minute Guide To Wine Tasting

 Red or white, a wine's age will show up in its colour.
 As red wine ages, it tends to fade into a brick or orange-red colour.
 White wines will get darker and take on a gold to brownish colour if they're especially old.

-2) White Wines = Citrus, Apples, & Stone Fruit
+2) White Wines = Citrus, Apples, Stone & Tropical Fruit

 Most white wines have some type of citrus flavour to them.
 Cool climate or slightly under-ripe whites will often taste of tart lime, white grapefruit or lemon.
-As we move up the ripeness spectrum, the wines will show more ruby grapefruit, mandarin, and tangerine.
+As we move up the ripeness spectrum, the wines will show more ruby grapefruit, mandarin, tangerine and tropical fruits like pineapple.
 The other major fruit flavours in white wines are tree fruits.
 This includes apples and pears as well as peaches, nectarines and apricots.

 3) Red Wines = Berries, Berries, Berries